Subscribe to AfricArt, it's FREE! News & deals on African Art, in your inbox.

 What would Africa be without its iconic tree and other flora species?

 Granted, they don't boast striped, spotted or patterned coats.
 No manes.
+No whiskers.
+No paws.
+No horns.
 No feathers.
+No bills.
 No scales.

-Where the lions roar, these merely rustle—and even then only their fallen dry leaves.
+Where the lions roar, the trees merely rustle—and even then only their fallen dry leaves.

 Where elephants amble across the savanna, causing the ground to tremble in response, the trees' best act is to sway in the wind.

-And they play an indispensable role: the wild flowers' sweet scent act as the wilderness' perfume.
-The foliage adds to the aesthetics.
+Plus, the flowers' sweet scent acts as the wilderness' perfume.
+And the foliage contributes to the aesthetics.

-Giraffes browse the top of acacias for succulent leaves...
+Giraffes, for instance, browse the top of thorned acacias for succulent leaves and stalks...

-While elephant strip the the barks of acacias with their giant tusks before gratifying themselves.
+While African elephants strip the barks of acacia tree stems with their giant tusks before gratifying themselves.

-The trees also provide the site for tree-climbing carnivores such as leopards to surveil and spot their prey before descending to pounce on their hapless prey with military precision.
+The trees also provide the site for tree-climbing carnivores such as leopards with sentry posts to surveil and spot their prey before slyly descending and pouncing on their doomed prey.

 So, if you'd love an African landscape painting that depicts the continent's iconic tree species, you'll likely love our handpicked collection.